Connect with an Advisor to explore program requirements, curriculum, credit for prior learning process, and financial aid options.

 Education: PhD, NorthCentral University; MBA, Lindenwood University; BA, Loyola Marymount University

-Jackie Deem has been with Purdue Global (formerly Kaplan University) for 10 years and currently serves as the academic department chair in the Strategic Management and Marketing Department for the School of Business and Information Technology.
+Jack Deem has been with Purdue Global for more than a decade and currently serves as the academic department chair in the Strategic Management and Marketing Department for the School of Business and Information Technology.
 His departmental duties cover all of the Bachelor of Science in Business Administration marketing, strategy, and capstone courses as well as many MBA courses.
 In addition to his responsibilities as chair, Deem teaches a course in the MBA program.
 Prior to his academia work, his career path included over 30 years of progressive management experience working for major U.S.-based companies, including projects throughout North America, Europe, and Australia.

 Education: DBA, Nova Southeastern University; MBA, New York Institute of Technology; BS, General Motors Institute (now Kettering University)